meldrino/meldrino/README.md

 ## The Concept

 A publicly available mobile app (Flutter — iOS & Android) that allows any user to enter their wallet addresses across multiple blockchains and see a unified dashboard of their entire crypto portfolio — including assets from blockchains that are architecturally incompatible with each other.
+It will also include NFTs providing a central place for users to view their collections, even those on non=standard blockchains such as nano.

 ---